 The College operates on a traditional semester basis (minimum of 15 weeks).
 Academic credit is awarded by the semester.
 Tuition, room, board, and fees are charged by the semester.
-Financial aid is awarded and posted to the student account by the semester (not the "term"), but remember your award offer will be for the academic year.
+Financial aid is offered and posted to the student account by the semester (not the "term"), but remember your financial aid offer will be for the academic year.
 A minimum of 12 attempted (registered) credits is determined to be full-time and will be charged at the full-time rate.

-- If a student lives in a residence hall, the student is required to be full-time and will be charged for a minimum of 12 credits; however, a student's aid will be adjusted if they fail to register full-time. - If a student's aid package is based upon the student attending Warren Wilson College full-time, the student is required to register, attend, and complete a minimum of 12 credits.

-- If a student registers for 12 credits, begins attendance in all courses but fails to complete those 12 credits due to an official withdrawal from the College, the student's aid status will be evaluated and determined by the College's "Satisfactory Academic Progress Policies." - If a student registers for 12 credits but fails to begin attendance in all or part of those courses prior to an official withdrawal from the College, the student's federal and state aid will be recalculated to three-quarter, half-time, or less-than-half-time.
+- If a student lives in a residence hall, the student is required to be full-time and will be charged for a minimum of 12 credits; however, a student's aid will be adjusted if they fail to register full-time. - If a student's aid package is based upon the student attending Warren Wilson College full-time, the student is required to register, attend, and complete a minimum of 12 credits. - If a student registers for 12 credits, begins attendance in all courses but fails to complete those 12 credits due to an official withdrawal from the College, the student's aid status will be evaluated and determined by the College's "Satisfactory Academic Progress Policies." - If a student registers for 12 credits but fails to begin attendance in all or part of those courses prior to an official withdrawal from the College, the student's federal and state aid will be recalculated to three-quarter, half-time, or less-than-half-time.
 The withdrawal calculation will then be processed based upon the student's reduced aid package (costs will not be reduced). - Students are particularly vulnerable to financial issues if they are registered for Term 2 or Term 4 courses that make them full-time (minimum 12 credits) and they withdraw prior to beginning attendance in those Term 2 or Term 4 courses.

-1.05.1 - Institutional Withdrawal Policy
+1.05.01 - Institutional Withdrawal Policy

-A student may begin the process of an official withdrawal by contacting the Center of Academic and Integrated Advising and Careers is on the first floor of Jensen.
+A student may begin the process of an official withdrawal by contacting the Center of Academic and Integrated Advising and Careers on the first floor of Jensen.
 The date of determination will be the date that the college is notified of the student's decision to withdraw.
 This may be verbal notification; however, written notice is preferred.
 If a withdrawal is by written notice, the withdrawal date is the date the student begins the official process or otherwise gives notification to a campus official.
 If there are extenuating circumstances determined to be beyond the student's control such as illness, accident or grievous personal loss, the VP for Student Life can, prior to the last day of classes within the current semester, set a withdrawal date based upon the student's last documented date of attendance at an academically-related activity.

 A student establishes an academic record once the student registers for a class.
-In order to complete the official withdrawal process, in addition the exit interview process completed by the student during their visit to the Center for Integrated Advising and Careers, the VP for Student Life will notify the Registrar's Office of the student's decision.
-The Registrar will inform the student's instructor(s) and academic advisor who will follow the same guidelines as "Withdrawing from a Course" (refer to the academic catalog for more detailed information).
-Should a student withdraw from school after the end of the fourth week of a term course or the end of the ninth week of a semester course, the student's instructors will determine a grade of W or WF.
-Should any grade be recorded as WF, the Scholastic Standards Committee will review the student's record at the end of the semester.
+In order to complete the official withdrawal process, students must complete the official withdrawal form and complete an exit interview with the VP for Student Life.
+Upon completion of this process, the division of Student Life notifies the Registrar's Office, Financial Aid Office, Student Accounts Office, Residence Life, and Work Program Office.
+Should a student withdraw from school after the end of the fourth week of a term course or the end of the ninth week of a semester course, the student will receive grades of WF for all enrolled courses.